Xandery256/Project-Neptune/Design Document.md

 Who is the target audience for your game?

-Unique Selling Point(s):
+### Unique Selling Point(s):
-What is the hook(s) for your game?
+*What is the hook(s) for your game?
 What’s different about it?
 What’s the player going to love about it?
-What is there about your game that will surprise the player and keep him/her coming back?
+What is there about your game that will surprise the player and keep him/her coming back?*

-Story
+## Story

 Here’s where you give us the details on your game’s story and the player’s place in it.
 Every game needs a story, even if it’s only for the dev team.

-Plot:
+### Plot:
 What happens in your story?
 Give us at least a basic outline of your story, including the start and the ending.

-The Player Character:
+### The Player Character:
 Tell us who the PC is in your story—background, motivations, goals, and so on.
 If possible, include concept art of the PC or an image from another game to give us a sense of the PC.

-The Foe (Shadow):
+### The Foe (Shadow):
-Who or what is the main force opposing the player’s drive toward his/her end goal?
+*Who or what is the main force opposing the player’s drive toward his/her end goal?
 What are this character’s goals?
-How does he/she/it aim to achieve them?
+How does he/she/it aim to achieve them?*
+ * Basic melee grunt
+ * Ranged
+ * Mini-boss (Mr. X inspired?)
+ * Only sight/hearing enemy (provide ways to parry enemy/"player controls pacing of game, not the enemy's design")

 Other Characters: